Gexkill/sweng2/PP/src/index.md

 ### 2.1.2 External Interface Files

 The application does not have to manage date furnished and maintained by external services.

+**Do we have to insert external services like push notification or SMS?**

 ### 2.1.3 External Inputs